AndreaFavero71/pio_stepper_control/README.md

 ## Notes
-In case of Raspbeery Pi Pico board (not the W or Pico 2 versions), the onboard led blinks at the steps frequency as vsual feedback.
+In the examples provided, in case of Raspbeery Pi Pico board (not the W or Pico 2 versions), the onboard led blinks at the steps frequency as visual feedback.
+On the other boards the onboard led is not directly connected to a 'normal' GPIO pin.

-Feel free to use this code.
+Feel free to use this code, to mdify it according to your need, and to feedback in case of improvements proposals.

 Of course, using this code is at your own risk :-)